April - Magáksicaagli Wí -

 in the Sacred Black Hills.
 The trees are few and far between.

-can be a reminder of how much we have been through as a people
+We welcome spring yet grieve because looking over the physical and cultural landscape we are reminded of how much we have been through as a people

 and our struggle today…